Cognitive Behavioural Therapy (CBT)

 At Nightingale Hospital, CBT treatment can be accessed in an individual or group setting as part of an outpatient, day patient or inpatient programme.
 To understand the most suitable Cognitive Behavioural Therapy treatment for your needs and personal circumstances our team would welcome your call.

 We have a number of Cognitive Behavioural Therapy specialists and therapists with a breadth of experience to match your individual situation.
 We establish successful patient/therapist partnerships and achieve the most effective therapeutic relationship due to this extensive expertise.
 We will take the time to understand your problem and individual needs.

 Is Cognitive Behavioural Therapy right for you?

-CBT treatment is a clinically proven method of reducing symptoms of many mental health problems including depression, bipolar, addictions and eating disorders (Please see full list below).
+CBT treatment is a clinically proven method of reducing symptoms of many mental health problems including depression, bipolar disorder, addictions and eating disorders.
 It is one of the most effective treatments for conditions where anxiety or depression is the main problem and is the most effective psychological treatment for moderate and severe depression.
 Being a two-way process, motivation and individual responsibility is the key to success.

 - Dr Sarah Crawford (nee Ross-Taylor) View profile